Honda Jazz Review & Prices

 In town

 Driving the Honda Jazz in town is a pleasant experience on the whole.
-The steering is light to make manoeuvring and parking a simple exercise, with the turning circle just 10.1 metres on the Elegance trim and 10.7 metres on both the Advance and Advance Sport models.
+The steering is light to make manoeuvring and parking a simple exercise, with the turning circle just 10.1 metres on the Elegance trim and the Crosstar Advance, and 10.7 metres on both the Advance and Advance Sport models.
 That’s on par with its main alternatives.

 The suspension is comfort-focused and allows the Jazz to soak up almost all the cracks and bumps in the road, unless there’s a larger pothole.
 You won’t hear or feel many rattles either.